italia/eudi-wallet-it-docs/docs/en/pid-eaa-data-model.rst

     - **Description**
     - **Reference**
   * - **type**
-    - Identification of the trust framework used for obtaining the verified claims.
-For example, in case of PID, ``eidas.it.cie`` means that the CIE id identification scheme is used by the User.
+    - It uniquely identifies the trust framework used for the provisioning of the credential.
+For example, in case of PID, ``eidas.it.cie`` means that the CIE id identification scheme is used.
     - `[OID.IDA.
 Section 5.1.1.2] <https://openid.net/specs/openid-connect-4-identity-assurance-1_0-13.html#section-5.1.1.2>`_
   * - **source**
     - JSON Object cointaining the follwoing mandatory claims: